The Ninja Foodi aims to do the job of several kitchen appliances in one, including a pressure cooker, slow cooker and an air fryer.

 As well as saving space with one super-gadget, it allows you to combine cooking methods for optimal results.
 Pressure cook your chicken for speed and juiciness, for example, and use the crisping setting to finish it off and get that perfect crispy skin.

 It’s similar to popular electric pressure cookers such as the Instant Pot and Sage Fast Slow Pro, but allows you to air-fry your food too.

 We tried the Ninja Foodi out, cooking a variety of meals to find out if it’s worth a spot on your kitchen worktop.
-Get our first impressions in the full Ninja Foodi first look review.
+Get our full review of the Ninja Foodi Multi-Cooker.

 Instant Pot vs Sage Fast Slow Pro vs Pressure King Pro – see our reviews of other popular electric pressure cookers

 Ninja Foodi – key features vs rivals

 At £200, the Ninja Foodi is more expensive than other electric pressure cookers, but it does have some tricks up its sleeve to justify the price.

 The Foodi can grill, slow cook, bake, roast, steam, sauté and air-fry your food, as well as pressure cooking.
 It has an extra lid for pressure cooking, and an air-frying basket.

 Air fryers can cost anything from £50 to £200, so having this functionality built-in is handy, and saves space too.